JasonVBN/hourstracker/README.md

 **TODO:**
 - DONE! ability to kick admins
-- show URL along with QR
+- show URL along with QR (trivial)
+- document submission (not as trivial)
+- send email upon reject or kick
 - profile with bio (just for fun)
-- document submission
 - "allow multiple submissions" choice for events